Log in

 Was less expensive each month than buying a 1 bedroom condo and making the entire monthly payment all by myself.

-This works for houses too.
+This works with houses too.

 Using this strategy can work too if you have a larger family.